How Can Instructional Design Consulting Services Help You?

 Starting at step one, they will be able to conduct a full training needs assessment of your current training requirements.

-If you’re in need of a new or stronger eLearning presence when it comes to your corporate learning and development, the designer has you covered as well.
+If you need a new or stronger eLearning presence when it comes to your corporate learning and development, the designer has you covered as well.
 Although course design for in-class training continues to be the norm, many companies are adapting their training solutions to online courses for changing learner profiles.

 They will also clearly define your learners and their needs.

 It then comes down to the actual training program.
-What are you going to including in your content and how are you going to deploy the training?
-It is the job of your instructional designer to pinpoint the learners, their learning styles and the overall content that is needed create an engaging learning program.
+What are you going to include in your content and how are you going to deploy the training?
+It is the job of your instructional designer to pinpoint the learners, their learning styles, and the overall content that is needed to create an engaging learning program.
 From there, they can design the best program to achieve engagement and optimal results.

 Once defined, a clear process is implemented and ensures that all relevant stakeholders are part of the communications process in the design process.
 A good contract designer will always have relevant parties in the loop.

 The last part of the instructional design process will include observing learners with the course material and experience and following up with them on what they thought of it.
-Evaluating understanding and retention post learning event is also an important part of the job.
+Evaluating understanding and retention of post-learning events is also an important part of the job.

 Finding your next instructional designer is a click away!

 Does an Instructional Designer Complete a Training Needs Assessment?

 Yes, and a good training needs assessment is the first step to training success.
 With TrainingFolks instructional design services your training project is sure to get off to the right start.
 With a full analysis of your training initiative, company, and desired outcomes by a subject matter expert, critical questions, stakeholders, communications, and budgets are defined before getting started.